joseph-allen/fullstack-swe-takehome/README.md

 * Loading - Commonly forgotten Loading/success/warning states which could be considered outside of component logic.

 This can be implemented, regardless of the API development with some good unit tests.

+Note: I spent a long time on setup here,  I wanted to show the kind of project setup you can expect from me, and it's been a few months since I last thought about what stack I would start with.
+I think if I went through this again I'd probably have added Material UI and theming as a demo.
+I'd consider this all outside the scope of your initial task, but it's useful to me for the other take home tasks I am recieving anyway.
+I removed any TableCheck context and made a standalone [template repo](https://github.com/joseph-allen/next-mongo-template).